How to Automate Your Business Operations: The Complete Build for $60K–$120K Operators

 Days 1-5: Automation Opportunity Audit (6 hours)

 List every repetitive task you do daily, weekly, or monthly.
-No task is too small.
-No task is too complex.
-Just capture what repeats.
+No task is too small, and no task is too complex.
+Capture anything that repeats so you can see the full picture of what can be automated.

 What to capture: